-In this work, we investigate a weaker assumption: the persistence of the measurement event relative to the observer when he has observed part of the measurement outcomes.
-We show that this assumption can also be rejected by the universal validity of quantum mechanics when combining with the assumptions of no-superdeterminism and locality.
-The idea is to allow Charlie's measurement to have at least three outcomes, for example $a=0,1,2$; see also Fig.~\ref{fig:friend}.
-In this scenario, it is possible for Alice to ask Charlie whether his measurement has yielded a certain value of her choice, without accessing the complete information about the outcomes.
-Our results show that not only the existence of measurement events is relative~\cite{brukner2020}, but the nature of the events themselves is defined by how the observer perceive the outcomes.
+Therefore, we propose to investigate a weaker assumption than AOE: the persistence of the measurement event relative to the observer who has gained partial information about the measurement outcome.
+That is to say, an observer holding a coarse description of the outcome, is convinced of the existence of its fine description.
+We can refer to this assumption as `relative event by incomplete information (REII)'.
+We show that this assumption can also be rejected by the universal validity of quantum mechanics under the assumptions of no-superdeterminism and locality.
+The idea is to allow the measurement by Wigner's friend to have at least three outcomes, for example $a=0,1,2$; see Fig.~\ref{fig:friend}.
+In this scenario, it is possible for Wigner to ask his friend whether his measurement has yielded outcome in a {certain} coarse \emph{set}, say $\{0,2\}$, without accessing its fine, exact value.
+It is interesting to see that, unlike the original Wigner friend scenario discussed in Ref.~\cite{deutsch1985,brukner2017quantum,bong2020strong}, even when quantum mechanics is universally valid, in general, Wigner is not able to reverse the whole experiment of his friend; the coarse description of the outcome remains valid to him and his friend. {REII} assumes that this coarse record implies the existence of a fine-grain description of the outcomes, although it could have been forgotten by the friend.
+That quantum mechanics violates this assumption can be interpreted as: this coarse record is all to be there; a fine-grain description is still `unspeakable'.
+Our results show that not only the existence of measurement events is relative~\cite{brukner2020}, but the nature of the events themselves is defined by how the observer perceives the outcomes.